 That is, a low risk portfolio is not necessarily a pool of ‘safe’ investments, but rather a basket of assets in which one investment’s strength makes up for the vulnerability of another.

 Investors should discuss their objectives and risk appetite with a licensed financial advisor, so their personal circumstance may be taken into consideration when creating a low risk portfolio.

-This information has been sourced from the Australian Taxation Office, Reserve Bank of Australia, Nest Egg and Investopedia.
+This information has been sourced from the Australian Taxation Office, Reserve Bank of Australia and Nest Egg.